Classic motorcycle insurance

 • Classic bikes are less likely to be stolen – they’re much easier to trace than normal bikes, so much harder to sell on.

 If you’re lucky enough to own more than one classic motorcycle, you could compare multi-bike quotes to see if you could save money.
-Classic motorcycle insurance on multi-bike policies will cover you for the same things, but you might get a discount for insuring them with the same provider.
+Classic motorcycle insurance on multi-bike policies will cover you for the same things.
+But you might get a discount for insuring them with the same provider.

 What do I need to get a quote for classic motorcycle insurance?